Regulatory

 - Pointe-a-Pierre refinery.
 Fuel import license required.

-- Does OilFlow screen listings against Trinidad and Tobago regulations?
+- Does OilFlow screen counterparties against Trinidad and Tobago regulations?